The Collector and His Discontents: The Photographs of Richard Prince

 Originally published in a shorter version in Arts Magazine, December 1987

-Richard Prince's appropriated photographs from the 1970's playfully explore the contemporary visual vernacular of wanting, as evinced in particular codes of behavior such as those systematically administered by fashion, entertainment, and advertising media.
-This hysterical babel of visual codes is treated very much as a language that Prince isolates and re-contextualizes, not so much to perform a critique of consumer culture, but rather to enter the apparatus of consumer and treat it as a field on which too play.
+Richard Prince's appropriated photographs playfully explore the contemporary visual vernacular of wanting, as evinced in particular codes of behavior such as those systematically administered by fashion, entertainment, and advertising media.
+This hysterical babel of visual codes is treated very much as a language that Prince isolates and re-contextualizes, not so much to perform a critique of consumer culture, but rather to enter the apparatus of consumerism and treat it as a field on which to explore and play.
 In the manner of Andy Warhol he is more bemused than critical.
-In the new work a grid of pictures on a white surface is used in the manner of pop artists such as Wallace Berman or Andy Warhol, turning the grids' inherent rationalism into an absurd diagnostic testing ground for images and their presumed power in the marketplace.
-The images themselves are of course images of other images from various sources - but unlike Robert Rauschenberg, whose pictorial repertoire was very wide - encompassing Rubens' nudes and astronauts - simulating the rapid fire changing of channels on a television - Prince limits the photographs to very specific genres and kinds of images - even the color palette is quite narrow - and that makes his work very interesting within the group now called "the pictures generation."
+In the collage work from the 1980's a grid of pictures on a white surface is used in the manner of pop artists such as Wallace Berman or Andy Warhol, turning the grids' inherent rationalism into an absurd diagnostic testing ground for images and their presumed power in the marketplace.
+The images themselves are of course images of other images from various sources - but unlike Robert Rauschenberg, whose pictorial repertoire was very wide - encompassing Rubens' nudes and American astronauts - simulating the rapid fire changing of channels on a television - Prince limits the photographs to very specific genres and kinds of images - even the color palette is quite narrow - and that makes his work very interesting within the group now called "the pictures generation."

-In his own photography Prince favors the traditional landscape and portrait but at the service of the ironic narrative component that is built into his exploration as he enters genres freely, like a parasite, only to devour the interior whole - in that sense the more trite and sentimental the content the funnier the work tends to become.
+In his own photography Prince favors the traditional landscape and portrait but at the service of the ironic narrative component that is built into his exploration as he enters genres freely, like a parasite, only to devour the interior whole - in that sense the more trite and sentimental the content the funnier the work tends to become - a strategy also favored by Jeff Koons among others.
 The pictures are about the codes of photographic genre as much as they are pictures in the traditional sense - Prince wants to have it both ways but there is a certain price to be paid for this Warholian dualism.
 Certain images repeat: basketball hoops, bikers and their paraphernalia, the open road, suburban lots full of trash, muscle cars, overgrown gardens.
-Some of the most ubiquitous recurring images are of young women posing for the camera in a way that makes it very clearthat they are aware, or even complicit, in the creation of a narrative line that alludes to established conventions of beauty - but of course those conventions are now italicized or in quotes.
+Some of the most ubiquitous recurring images are of young women posing for the camera in a way that makes it very clear that they are aware, or even complicit, in the creation of a narrative line that alludes to established conventions of beauty - but of course those conventions are now italicized or in quotes.
 Richard Prince: "I've always tried to give some attention to what appears to be ephemera, to collect the minor art forms."1 In Untitled (Blonde & Car) a young blonde woman wearing an open plaid shirt, black underwear and black boots stands next to a large American car from the 1980's that has photographic images directly printed on the car's surface, as is done with buses in metropolitan cities.
 This format is called an "all-over advert" or "bus-wrap" that often advertises Hollywood films, television shows or media products to access these spectacles.
 In this case the image on the car is a snap-shot of a topless woman apparently taken from a magazine.
-She lightly touches the car with her left hand, in the manner of the photography common to car and trade shows, where a woman, usually in a bathing suit or a short dress, touches the car while looking provocatively at the audience and/or the camera.
-The woman in Untitled (Blonde & Car) is, as to be expected, unnamed - to name her would be to take the work away from genre - the individual photographed is no longer important as an individual, but exist only as an idea or an abstraction - as a type.
-In effect Prince deploys a fundamentally conservative approach that is also used by dominant media when dealing with the non-famous, the "other," the "exotic," the poor and those nameless that stand in for "the masses."
-The erotic is treated in a similar fashion that clearly objectifies the model.
-The distance between the original vernacular image, that might appear in a soft core biker magazine, and Prince's appropriation, that would appear in an art gallery, collapses into the black hole of photographic ethics - a dilemma from which the work never escapes, and no amount of art-speak-text can save it.
+The model lightly touches the car with her left hand, in the manner of the photography common to car and trade shows, where a woman, usually in a bathing suit or a short dress, touches the car while looking provocatively at the audience and/or the camera.
+The woman in Untitled (Blonde & Car) is, as to be expected, unnamed since to name her would be to take the work away from the categorical imperatives of genre where the individual photographed is no longer important as an individual, but exist only as an idea or an abstraction - as a type.
+In effect Prince deploys a fundamentally conservative approach that is also used by dominant media when dealing with the non-famous, the "other," the "exotic," the poor and those nameless people that stand in for "the masses."
+The erotic is treated in a similar fashion that clearly objectifies the model - he/she becoming "the object of desire."
+Unfortunately for Prince the distance between the original vernacular image, that might appear in a soft core biker magazine, and Prince's appropriation, that would appear in an art gallery, collapses into the black hole of photographic ethics - a dilemma from which the work never escapes, and no amount of art-speak can save it.

-Untitled (Blonde & Car) is set in what looks like a large studio with various American automobiles, a drum kit and a basketball hoop.
+Untitled (Blonde & Car) is set in what looks like a large studio with various American automobiles in a state of disrepair, a drum kit and a basketball hoop.
 We see the usual paraphernalia found in a garage that denotes male pastimes, action and physical vigor along with a half naked woman on the same stage all dress up, more or less, with nowhere to go.
-The basketball hoop and drum kit are crowed into the back behind the cars and so it is impossible to access and play them.
+The basketball hoop and drum kit are crowed behind the cars and so it is impossible to access and play them.
 The picture seems to depict a rich man's depository or menagerie housed in a fancy warehouse very much wrapped in the idea of "sex," "action," and "show-time," in the exaggerated and boisterous American style familiar to all who engage with American culture.
-There are quotes around all of the nouns.
+But, of course, there are quotes around all of the nouns for a reason.
 Is someone being made of?
 Something is very wrong.
-The young woman exposing her body stands in a beautiful Contrapposto stance in the manner of Botticelli's Birth of Venus, but on her face we see a self-conscious, droll, sardonic, confrontational gaze in the style of Manet.
-It is an image that is a parallel universe to advertising but one that turns on itself with a vengeance.
-The most ubiquitous framework for images, seen on a daily (or hourly) basis in contemporary western society is to be found in advertising - an arena where pleasure always means the same thing: a disquieting homogenization and sterilization of wants.
+The young woman exposing her body stands in a beautiful contrapposto stance in the manner of Botticelli's Birth of Venus, but on her face we see a self-conscious, droll, sardonic, confrontational gaze in the style of Manet.
+It is an image that is a parallel universe to advertising but one that turns on itself with a vengeance - and therein lies the humor.
+The most ubiquitous framework for images, seen on a daily (or hourly) basis, in contemporary western society is to be found in advertising - an arena where pleasure always means the same thing: a disquieting homogenization and sterilization of wants.
 The sexualized body is central to Prince's work and to advertising, but in the later all roads lead to the product.
 In Prince's image there is no product, per se, except the work of art itself - not an arena this time but a playground where we can explore and reflect on photographic codes.

-Does this work mean that we can no longer enjoy the work of Kline, or the abstract expressionists?
-No, Kline's work now has a new facet to its growing bibliography, as do Page's pictures.
-Prince's work re-configures the way we might want to think about their work, and more generally about abstract expressionist painting, but does not destroy or supplant it.
+Prince's work re-configures the way we might want to think about the work of Kline and Paige, and more generally about abstract expressionist painting and erotic photography, but does not destroy or supplant either.
 He does call into question the categories that presumably separate them unconditionally.
-While Paige and Kline were never collaborators they might have more in common than museum hagiographies (the case of Kline) or lurid biographies (in the case of Paige) might want to concede.
+While Paige and Kline were never collaborators they might have more in common than museum hagiographies (in the case of Kline) or lurid biographies (in the case of Paige) might want to acknowledge.
 We are, as Susan Sontag pointed out, both addicted to images and invariably disappointed by them.
 Prince's work gets that.
-What we find in his original photographic work is the familiar modern, shiny rational objects that signify progress, speed, and power; now de-familiarized and turned into absurd remains - inadequate, fragmented, exhausted and impotent.
-His photographs are reminiscent of Jean-Luc Godard's soldiers in Les Carabiniers (1963) who painstakingly road a landscape as desolate and fractured as Prince's, a landscape seemingly on the edge of total extinction, but the soldiers are oblivious to the destruction they themselves have helped to bring about.
+What we find in his original, often brilliant, photographic work is the familiar modern, shiny rational objects that signify progress, speed, and power; now de-familiarized and turned into absurd remains - inadequate, fragmented, exhausted and impotent.
+His photographs are reminiscent of Jean-Luc Godard's soldiers in Les Carabiniers (1963) who painstakingly roam a landscape as desolate and fractured as Prince's, a place seemingly on the edge of total extinction, but the soldiers are oblivious to the destruction they themselves have helped to bring about.
 Their only goals are to rape and to loot the bounty of the world - to become the greatest collectors of all time.
 By an absurd derangement of the senses, they have come to confuse the sign with reality so they attempt to rape a projected image of a woman on a screen (bringing down the apparatus and destroying the film) and then proceed to collect photographic postcards of famous places, such as the Eiffel Tower, the Roman Forum and the Egyptian pyramids - signs of past civilizations embodied in historical monuments and ruins - believing that they have despoiled the earth of its treasures and are now its new masters.
-They joyfully display and pour over the images as if they were the proud new owners.
-As Godard explicitly shows, they are not masters of anything - not even their own fates - for their precious collection cannot save them - they are doomed.
+They joyfully display and pour over the images as if they were the proud new owners of a whole array of civilizations they never took the time to understand.
+As Godard explicitly shows, they are not masters of anything - not even their own sorry fates - for their precious collection cannot save them.

 1 Rosetta Brooks, Richard Prince (Phaidon Press, 2003)